Castle Plesse (Part 1) - Rise and Fall of the Counts of Winzenburg

 Plesse, the main keep

 The rise of the mountain castles falls into a period of internal struggles and changes in Germany.
 Kings, nobility and high ranking churchmen got into conflicts with each other in the 11th century, which finally led to a stronger position for the latter two, and a weakened king.
-Castles were not only means of defense, but status symbols.
+Castles were not only built for defense, but were status symbols as well.
 Originally, only the king had the right to build castles; he then gave them to the nobles as fiefs or sometimes allodial possessions, but now whoever had the power and the means built castles.
 Soon Mediaeval German lords couldn't see a hill without wanting to get a castle up there. *grin* No wonder I have six of them within half an hours driving distance.

 Main keep in the centre and the hall to the left

 As so often in the Middle Ages, we don't have an exact date when the first castle was erected on the Plesse mountain.
 The first mention in a charte dates from 1138 and names a Burggraf

 (Lord Commander) Robert who was commanding the garrison on behalf of Count Hermann of Winzenburg who held the Plesse as fief, but the origins of the castle likely date back to the 11th century, because it shares many features with other hilltop / promontory castles in Thuringia, Lower Saxony and Northern Hessia that have been built in the second half of the 11th century.

 (Left: The so-called Little Tower)